JPAC Joint United Kingdom (UK) Blood Transfusion and Tissue Transplantation Services Professional Advisory Committee

 Discretionary

-d) If a congenital heart defect has been treated medically or surgically, cure has been achieved (or the defect has spontaneously resolved) and donation is not excluded because of a transfusion history, accept
+c) If a congenital heart defect has been treated medically or surgically, cure has been achieved (or the defect has spontaneously resolved) and donation is not excluded because of a transfusion history, accept.

-g) If the donor has been found to have coronary atheroma as an incidental finding during routine investigations and:
+f) If the donor has been found to have coronary atheroma as an incidental finding during routine investigations and

-• the donor is not on secondary preventative treatment with antiplatelet agents (e.g. aspirin) and/or cholesterol lowering medication, and
+• if the donor has not been advised to take antiplatelet agents (e.g. aspirin) and/or cholesterol lowering medication, and

 • there is no history of chest pain or other cardiac symptoms,